Bix2llets/CS202---Seminar/1. Builder/Builder.md

 In a shooter game, there are various guns that belong to different types.
 Each of them can be customized with attachments.
 For simplicity, we assume every gun has the same set of possible attachments.

-A gun can have attachments to be installed on.
+A gun can have various attachments installed on it.
 Some of them might have their own functionality.
 Some of them might have their tracking data.
 For example, the optical sight has toggleable lighting and energy left, the underbarrel utility can be used and need to track the remaining uses, magazine can be reloaded and need to keep track of rounds left, etc. .
-Player can freely customize their weapon, hence there are a lot of variety of guns that we need to deal with.
+Player can freely customize their weapon, hence there are many varieties of guns that we need to deal with.

 ## 2. Naive solution and their drawbacks